TinyDataML/Tiny3D/README.md

 Tiny3D is a light weight 3d object detection service production system.
 Tiny3D solution embodies two transformative features:
 1. **a Performance Optimization Engine** for 3d object detection online/offline inference services product performance optimization.
 Through this engine users can easily get a high accuracy and high speed 3d object detection service/competetion result in a data-model double centeric ai way.
-2. **a user-friendly web interface** for a developer team to product a 3d object detection service pictorially, in a low-code fashion. [currently not susupported]
+2. **a user-friendly web interface** for a developer team to product a 3d object detection service pictorially, in a low-code fashion. [currently not supported]

 ## Features
 - Data centric
 - Performance Optimization Engine can easily be a Plug-in to any machine learning system.
-- Compressor with prediction function  [currently not susupported]
+- Compressor with prediction function  [currently not supported]
-- A user-friendly web interface [currently not susupported]
+- A user-friendly web interface [currently not supported]

 ## Lidar data operations currently supported